-From multiple angles, our QTV and Omega Mu brothers have enriched the civic life at the University of Maine, and we are fortunate to have had many hardworking, talented brothers throughout our history.
+From multiple angles, our Q.T.V. and Omega Mu brothers have enriched the civic life at the University of Maine, and we are fortunate to have had many hardworking, talented brothers throughout our history.
 The balance between our athletic involvement, intellectual pursuits, and campus involvement is compelling.
-What they accomplished in their respective pursuits at the university constitutes a wonderful cultural and athletic achievement in our fraternal history.
-They thoughtfully represented our core values of persistence and determination.
+What they accomplished in their respective pursuits at the university constitutes a wonderful achievement in our fraternal history.
+There efforts were good and laudable, and there efforts represented the very best of our core values of persistence and determination.
 It is, believe me, a wonderful achievement, on the part of generations of Omega Mu brothers, for the respective gifts that they gave for the civic good at the University of Maine.
-It was a rich yield for the common good, always an enduring value that unites.
-All of them brightened up the university community, our Omega Mu brotherhood, and we are proud of all of them, and our gratitude is heartfelt.
+In our historically calm, customary fashion, 149 years and growing, it was a rich yield for the common good of the Maine community, All of them, through their various commitments and endeavors within the University of Maine community, improved and brightened up the quality of life of the university community with their enthusiasm and dedication to their respective University of Maine teams, organizations, and clubs.
+They each had uniques strengths as actors, artists, musicians, athletes, and journalists, and they all embodied the shared commitment to do something well for the University of Maine community.
+Fraternally integrity demands that, and we are proud of all of these brothers.

 Our Omega Mu Maine music brothers, just like our athlete and Maine Masque brothers, are an enriching testament to what it means to be a fraternity brother in Omega Mu.
 We remain proud of their dedication, creativity, and commitment in adding such a rich angle in our fraternal history at the University of Maine.
 Above all, what a superb gift to give anyone: music.